-I am still so touched and grateful that my mother-in-law, a dietitian by trade and affectionately called “Grandma Pumpkin” by my son, created dishes that were safe for everyone to eat.
+I am still grateful that my mother-in-law, a dietitian by trade and affectionately called “Grandma Pumpkin” by my son, created dishes that were safe for everyone to eat.
 How amazing is that?

 My hands-down favorite was her stuffing.
 Made with our dairy- and egg-free homemade bread and her chicken stock from scratch, it was mouth-watering to say the least.
 We hope you all enjoy it as much as we do!